 Can I Appeal To Get My License Back After Refusing a Breathalyzer?

 How to appeal your suspension at a test refusal hearing in MississippiBy S.M.
-Oliva | Last updated on January 19, 2023
+Oliva | Reviewed by Canaan Suitt, J.D. | Last updated on June 28, 2023

 Use these links to jump to different sections: